filecoin-project/fvm-docs/content/en/docs/concepts/basics/overview.md

 Smart contracts use virtual entities, called _Actors_, to perform transactions.
 Actors are assigned various capabilities, carry a FIL currency balance, and can interact with other actors.
 Because user-defined actors will exponentially increase demand for space on the blockchain, we're looking into solutions that support speedier processing, such as:

-- [Hierarchical consensus](https://research.protocol.ai/blog/2022/scaling-blockchains-with-hierarchical-consensus/#:~:text=Hierarchical%20consensus%20is%20a%20framework,other%20subnet%20in%20the%20hierarchy) with parallel execution (enabling more processes to be done at the same time)
+- [Hierarchical consensus](https://research.protocol.ai/blog/2022/scaling-blockchains-with-hierarchical-consensus/#:~:text=Hierarchical%20consensus%20is%20a%20framework,other%20subnet%20in%20the%20hierarchy) with parallel execution: Enabling more processes to be done at the same time.
-- Sharding (a kind of partitioning that separates data into smaller, faster, more easily managed chunks)
+- [Sharding](https://www.sofi.com/learn/content/what-is-sharding/#:~:text=Sharding%20involves%20splitting%20a%20blockchain,a%20larger%20volume%20of%20transactions.): A kind of partitioning that separates data into smaller, faster, more easily managed chunks.

 ## Use cases

 Here are some use cases that are possible with the FVM.
-With centralized data centers, a lot of these use cases are incredibly hard, if not impossible.
+With centralized data, a lot of these use cases are incredibly hard, if not impossible.
 Decentralization and programmability open up a lot of possibilities.

 ### Layer 2: data layer commitments